nccgroup/libmempool/README.md

 [...]
 ```

-Now if we wanat to dumpt he whole mempool portion of the mstate structure (so
+Now if we want to dump the whole mempool portion of the mstate structure (so
 all of the bins and related stats) we can use the `mpmstate` command:

 ```